naffnuff/CppGuidelines/CppGuidelines.md

 * *Reason:* Static memory is initialized in arbitrary order at process startup, and destructed in reverse order of initialization at process shutdown.
 It is therefore virtually impossible to know in the constructor or destructor if other resources are initialized or destroyed, unless those resources are compile-time constants. `constrexpr` ensures that an expression is evaluated at compile time, and is therefore not affected by static initialization and destruction.

 ## Classes and structs
 Constructors should not call virtual functions of the same class.
-The constructor should be kept fairly simple.
+Constructors should be kept fairly simple.
 * *Reason:* The type hierarchy is constructed top-down.
 If a virtual function is overloaded, it will be called on an object that is not yet constructed.
 Unfortunately, there is no static check for this.
 If the logic is complicated, it may be hard to assert that a virtual function is not called indirectly.

 ## Default functions/constructors/destructor
 Use `= default` or `= delete` if there is no custom definition.
 Especially, be explicit about movability and copyability.
 * *Reason:* Types are copyable and moveable by default, but if there is no explicit declaration, there no way of knowing if the designer of that type has thought about what it means for an object of that type to be copied, or moved.
 Move is often essentially a more efficient version of copy, and often it makes no sense to define it, but it also makes sense to have some types moveable but not copyable, such as `std::unique_ptr`.
 Being explicit conveys important information.

-## Casts (not including conversion casts)
+## Casts of complex types
 Minimize casts
 * *Reason:* Casts are usually necessary due to design flaws.
 Casts always introduce a risk of runtime error. `dynamic_cast` is safer, but a better alternative to it is usually [dynamic dispatch](https://en.wikipedia.org/wiki/Dynamic_dispatch).

-For class types, use the C++-cast that best expresses your intent.
+Use the C++-cast that best expresses your intent.
 * *Reason:* C casts are equal to a C++ `reinterpret_cast`.
 Using them is to bypass all compile-time type checking.
 Error of reasoning from the programmer may lead to hard-to-detect runtime errors. `const_cast` and `static_cast` have more limited purposes and are therefore safer (but see previous point).

-Declare constructors that take one argument `explicit` (copy and move constructors excepted), unless they are intended as implicit conversion constructors.
+Declare constructors that take one argument (copy and move constructors excepted) `explicit`, unless they are intensional implicit conversion constructors.
 * *Reason:* A non-`explicit` constructor that takes one argument will enable implicit type conversions from the argument type to the constructed type.

 * *Note:* C++ is full of implicit casts and conversions that are transparent and require a lot of understanding for the programmer even to be aware of them.
 These are all C casts.
 This is something that every C++ programmer will just have to live with and be especially aware of.